liquidaty/json_streaming_parser/README.md

 # json-streaming-parser

 ## background
-json_sax.js is an event-driven parser modified from jsonparse.js (https://github.com/creationix/jsonparse and https://gist.github.com/creationix/1821394) as follows:
+json_sax.js is a streaming, event-driven parser modified from jsonparse.js (https://github.com/creationix/jsonparse and https://gist.github.com/creationix/1821394).
+Event-driven parsers are generally high-performance, at the cost of code complexity.
+This library attempts to alleviate the latter issue by including higher-level convenience features such as:
-  - add built-in stack control
+  - built-in stack tracking / control
-  - add 'capture' capability enabling portions of input JSON to be captured and processed in traditional style
+  - 'capture' capability enabling portions / components of the input JSON to be iteratively captured and processed in traditional style
-  - future: add option to capture function to limit memory usage per captured object
+  - future: add option to capture function to set a memory usage ceiling per captured object
   - future: add 'path' function to check the current JSON object path

 The name 'json_sax.js' might later change, as it is somewhat of a misnomer since the term "sax" originally was mean for XML